 We already told you, didn’t we?
 He’s known for leaving women behind and you didn’t listen to us.

 That would surely come from her friends.
 Not now.
-But later when they think she have gotten over it.
+But later when they think she has gotten over it.

 See?
 It didn’t last.
-She keep saying to everybody how he’d changed for her but she was just another girl, wasn’t she?
+She keeps saying to everybody how he’d changed for her but she was just another girl, wasn’t she?
 Poor her.

 She can already hear the whispers and giggles from the hallway.
 Not that it matters to her.
 It’s just that, she didn’t think of the day that she’d be reminded by everyone how utterly stupid she was.